Chili Con Carne (Beef Chili)

 What’s the Difference Between Chili and Chili con Carne?

 Regular chili can be made in a lot of ways, although it typically contains a highly spiced, tomato-based broth or gravy, and some kind of meat.
-Ground beef is probably the most popular, but ground turkey and ground sausage are also common.
+Ground beef is probably the most popular, but ground turkey, like in my turkey chili recipe, and ground sausage are also common.
 Chili also includes mix-ins, depending on the recipe, ranging from beans to corn, to butternut squash!
 It’s a very flexible dish that has come to include a lot of variations.

 Chili con carne, though, is a more traditional recipe.
 It’s made simply, with two main ingredients: chilies and meat.
 In fact, chili con carne literally translates to “chilies with meat!”
 The meat in question is almost always chunks of beef roast, such as chuck.
 And, while some recipes (including this one) include some beans and veggies, many do not.
 Some chili con carne recipes don’t even include tomatoes!
 This is a rustic, scaled-down, heavy, filling recipe.